Welcome to the Mendham Borough's Clerk Office

 Email email@example.com or Phone 973-543-7152 ext.
 15

-The Municipal Clerk is an appointed government official whose position functions in a dual capacity.
-One is as an agent of the Legislature and the Secretary of State when performing and officiating a variety of duties prescribed by state laws and regulations; the other is as an officer of the municipality.
+In the State of New Jersey, a Municipal Clerk is an appointed government official whose position functions in a dual capacity.
+One is as an agent of the Legislature and the Secretary of State when performing and officiating a variety of duties prescribed by state laws and regulations; the other is as an officer of the municipal corporation.
 Much of the work performed by a Municipal Clerk is often done behind the scenes to ensure compliance with public laws, regulations and transparency in the transactions of town government.

 The roles and responsibilities of a Municipal Clerk have greatly evolved over time to meet the ever increasing complex and regulated mandates placed on municipal government.
 The State of New Jersey requires specialized education and professional certification before an individual can serve - and continue to serve - in the position as a Municipal Clerk.
 Many hours of continuing education in seven core disciplines of municipal government administration must be satisfied each year to maintain the Registered Municipal Clerk license.